-7.5(a)(2) Retention Rating Appeals.
-An employee who feels the assigned retention rating is inappropriate may at any time discuss the matter with his or her immediate supervisor.
-If within thirty (30) calendar days following notification of the assigned retention rating the employee elects to appeal the rating, and discussion with the immediate supervisor has not resolved the employee's concern, certain ratings may be appealed for further review as provided below:

-7.5(a)(2)a Employees ranked in Category C will be allowed to appeal the rating.

-7.5(a)(2)b Any employee experiencing a drop in rating will be allowed to appeal the rating.

-7.5(a)(3) Final Appeal will reside with the Workforce Skill Team Strategist or HR Generalist, the Labor Relations Representative, and the Union Representative who will resolve the appeal by majority decision at the meeting or within five workdays thereafter.
-In the event the Union considers the decision to be inappropriate to the facts of the case, the Union may advance its appeal to the Site Union Relations Manager whose decision will be final and binding and will conclude the appeal process.
-Pertinent information may be obtained from meeting with the employee, the immediate supervisor and/or the appropriate management representative.

-7.5(a)(4) Retention Rating Frequency.
-Retention ratings will occur at least every eighteen (18) months.
-A retention rating may be conducted in any retention groups in advance of any contemplated surplus.

-7.5(a)(5)Employee Notification.
-Following each periodic retention index review, the Company will provide each employee with a written notification of the employee's retention rating prior to the effective date, except where such is made impracticable due to the unavailability of the employee or the supervisor occasioned by vacations, travel assignments, etc. In such circumstance the notification will be given as soon as practicable.
+1 7.5(a)(2) Retention Rating Appeals.
+An employee who feels the assigned retention rating is 2 inappropriate may at any time discuss the matter with his or her immediate supervisor.
+If within 3 thirty (30) calendar days following notification of the assigned retention rating the employee 4 elects to appeal the rating, and discussion with the immediate supervisor has not resolved the 5 employee's concern, certain ratings may be appealed for further review as provided below: 6 7 7.5(a)(2)a Employees ranked in Category C will be allowed to appeal the rating.
+8 9 7.5(a)(2)b Any employee experiencing a drop in rating will be allowed to appeal the rating.
+10 11 7.5(a)(2)c Final Appeal will reside with the Workforce Skill Team Strategist or HR Generalist, the Labor Relations Representative, and the Union Representative who will 12 13 resolve the appeal by majority decision at the meeting or within five workdays thereafter.
+In the event the Union considers the decision to be inappropriate to the facts of the case, the 14 15 Union may advance its appeal to the Site Union Relations Manager whose decision will be 16 final and binding and will conclude the appeal process.
+Pertinent information may be 17 obtained from meeting with the employee, the immediate supervisor and/or the appropriate 18 management representative.
+19 20 7.5(a)(3) Retention Rating Frequency.
+Retention ratings will occur at least every eighteen (18) 21 months.
+A retention rating may be conducted in any retention groups in advance of any 22 contemplated surplus.
+23 24 7.5(a)(4) Employee Notification.
+Following each periodic retention index review, the Company 25 will provide each employee with a written notification of the employee's retention rating prior to 26 the effective date, except where such is made impracticable due to the unavailability of the 27 employee or the supervisor occasioned by vacations, travel assignments, etc. 28 circumstance the notification will be given as soon as practicable.
+In addition, management will 29 discuss the new retention rating with employees.
+The written notification will contain: